0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 One of the neatest things about WikiPedia is the ability to review Revision History!

 Revision History allows you to see all edits previously made on WikiPedia.
-Similar to GitHub history, this means that you may be able to find interesting information if you search enough.
+Similar to GitHub history, this means that you may be able to find interesting information that is buried under revision history.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/12.png "Revision history.")